telattar/compilers-lab/README.md

-# compilers-lab
+# Advanced Computer Lab - Compilers 💻👾
-Weekly compilers lab assignments, coded in java.
+Weekly compilers lab individual assignments, coded in java.

 ## RegExToNfa.java
 This class implements a converter from a regular expression to a non-deterministic finite automaton (NFA) using Thompson's construction algorithm.